mosop/envandle/README.md

 gem "b", path: "/path/to/b"
 ```

-## install_envandle
+## install-envandle

-The install_envandle command just installs Envandle itself with the `bundle install` command.
+The install-envandle command just installs Envandle itself with the `bundle install` command.
 It's useful for successfully loading Envandle in your Gemfile with the Bundler's --path option.

 ```
-$ install_envandle -h
+$ install-envandle -h
-install_envandle [OPTIONS]
+install-envandle [OPTIONS]

 Installs Envandle using Bundler.